luostrowski/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

+Multiplexing is a strategy for sequencing different samples together.
+For the demultiplexing, we will use the barcode (indexes) information in order to know which sequences came from each sample.
+For that, we have a list of indexes, a file with the reads, and another one with the indexes for each read.
+For each of the records, it is necessary to see if they match with the indexes, if they are index-hopped or if they are unknown and save them in the appropriate output file.

 2. Describe output

+Because of the large number of output files expected, a table would be a good way to organize all of them.

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode
 5. High level functions.
 For each function, be sure to include: